BartMassey/advent-of-code-2020/day19/README.md

 checking a bunch of times.
 This is not good problem design and presentation.

-Maybe finally done with AoC 2020.
-We'll see.
+Finally done with AoC 2020.
+I think I now understand why Part 2 is failing, but I have zero interest in trying to refactor their grammar.
+I could cheat and use a parser generator, but bleah.
+The fun is gone.

 ---